 Trading is known to be counter-intuitive, so what you may think is the right time to surrender may not be right.
 Once traders are in a losing situation, nothing can be changed.
 They can only decide to surrender or not to surrender.
 It’s their choice to use their counterintuition to either take that loss or not, and for better or worse.

 Is this less difficult than knowing that your opponents may force you out the game at any moment?
 The answer may be… not really.
 It is very difficult for traders because they still have to solely rely on making that pivotal decision to surrender.

-It’s not only aspect that contributes to the traders immense difficulty with loses, it is the ego and self-awareness that comes into play with trading success.
+It’s not the only aspect that contributes to the trader’s immense difficulty with loses, it is the ego and self-awareness that comes into play with trading success.
 When traders are in a losing situation, they can do nothing about it.
-They have to redirect their thinking and ego to focus more on their on their successes and less on their losses.
+They have to redirect their thinking and ego to focus more on their successes and less on their losses.
 This is what makes trading more challenging in a unique way.

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account